hamsini-chinthagunta/zepto-ai-platform/README.md

 # Zepto AI Platform

-A multi-part data and AI project combining a book data pipeline, Titanic dataset analytics, and a Zepto policy question-answering API.
+A multi-part data and AI project featuring a book data pipeline, Titanic dataset analytics, and a Zepto policy question-answering API.

 ## Project Overview

 This repository contains three components:

-1. **Book Data Pipeline** — collects book information from Books to Scrape, cleans and transforms the data, stores it in SQLite, and demonstrates SQL and pandas analysis.
+1. **Book Data Pipeline** — scrapes book listings, cleans and transforms the data, stores it in SQLite, and demonstrates SQL and pandas analysis.
-2. **Titanic Data Analytics** — performs data profiling, cleaning, visualization, classification, and fare prediction using the Titanic dataset.
+2. **Titanic Data Analytics** — profiles and cleans the Titanic dataset, explores patterns through visualizations, trains classification models, and predicts fare values.
-3. **Zepto Policy Support Assistant** — a retrieval-augmented generation (RAG) API that answers questions using a set of local Zepto policy documents.
+3. **Zepto Policy Support Assistant** — a retrieval-augmented generation (RAG) API that answers questions using local Zepto policy documents.

 ## Repository Structure